Marlowess/pedibus-webapp/README.md

 - Requirements for running the program: Docker, Docker Compose

 ## Installation
-Run the script `docker_util.sh` in order to remove old images and containers.
-Then run `docker compose up` for installing and launching the program.
+Run the command `Makefile` in order to remove old images and containers and then install and run the program.
 ___
 Below are reported the project specifications (in italian).